jackcampbell19/Beth/README.md

 * Determines the current position of the gantry by calibrating itself from where it is manually positioned.

 #### `--capture-frame --no-distortion? --show-markers?`
-* Captures a frame and saves it to the runtime directory. `--no-distortion` and `--show-markers` are optional flags.
+* Captures a frame and saves it to the runtime directory. `--raw-image` and `--show-markers` are optional flags.